Working for Government: Policy Making in Action (Micro) (12268.1)

 Aim to meet the Assessment submission deadline

-if you can, seek an extension rather than incur the 10% penalty per day for 3 days and then a zero score
+If you can, seek an extension rather than incur the 10% penalty per day for 3 days and then a zero score

-Teach out to the Unit Convenor if you need support to submit on time or need an extension
+Reach out to the Unit Convenor if you need support to submit on time or need an extension

 Read the assessment requirement, read the rubric, start taking notes right from the first module, on how you want to approach your video policy pitch and what to include in your speaking points